 Driving in the moon landscape of Mount Teide

 So we entered the moon landscape through Boca de Tauce.
-As there’s only one road through the caldera, it’s not hard to choose which road to take.
-Only one road is needed to reach all hiking trails criss-crossing the valley.
+As there’s only one road through the caldera, it’s not hard to choose where to drive.
+And along the only road are all the hiking trails that criss-cross the volcanic valley.

-There’s also another visitor center but that’s on the north side of the park where you enter from Puerto de la Cruz.
+In addition to the Parador there’s another visitor center on the north side of the park where you enter from Puerto de la Cruz.

 Visiting Mount Teide by car

-But our interest was not the cable car, we are hikers and even the small ones are learning to hike.
+But the cable car was not our thing, we are hikers and teaching even the small ones to hike.

 Hiking in Mount Teide National Park

-Mount Teide National Park has 21 walks, the shortest of which is 600 m and the longest 17 km.
-They are self-guided and well marked on the park map.
+Mount Teide National Park has 21 walks, the shortest of them 600 m and the longest 17 km.
+All of them are self-guided and well marked on the park map.

 Mount Teide National Park Hiking Map

-This is the official Mount Teide hiking map where all routes are numbered and marked with red.
-Scenic lookouts are marked with binoculars.
+This is the official Mount Teide hiking map where the trails are numbered and marked with red. all scenic lookouts again are marked with binoculars.

 Map of Mount Teide National Park (Source: Gobierno de Canarias Parques Nacionales)

-The hiking routes you can see on the map are explained on the Gobierno de Canarias Parques Nacionales website: Gobierno de Canarias, Teide Hiking Routes.
+The hiking routes marked on the map are explained on the Gobierno de Canarias Parques Nacionales website: Gobierno de Canarias, Teide Hiking Routes.

 So we had to choose a hike.
-Climbing Mount Teide is definitely not a family hike, so we took one of the short ones, the one we believed was the prettiest.
-We hiked around the Roques de Garcia.
+As climbing to the top of Mount Teide definitely is no family hike, we took one of the short ones, choosing the one we believed was the prettiest, the Roques de Garcia.